pallotron/pvmlab/TESTING_TODO.md

 ## Step-by-Step Implementation Plan

+### Create Test Files

-1.**Create Test Files**: I will start by creating a new test file, `pvmlab/cmd/cmd_test.go`, to house the tests.
+I will start by creating a new test file, `pvmlab/cmd/cmd_test.go`, to house the tests.
 As the suite grows, we can split this into multiple files like `vm_cmd_test.go`, `socketvmnet_cmd_test.go`, etc., for better organization.

+### Develop a Test Helper

-2.**Develop a Test Helper**: To avoid repetitive code, I'll create a helper function.
+To avoid repetitive code, I'll create a helper function.
 This function will take a command (e.g., `vm`, `list`) and its arguments, set up the output buffers, execute the command, and return the captured `stdout`, `stderr`, and any error.

-3.**Test a Simple Read-Only Command**: I'll begin with `pvmlab vm list`.
+### Test a Simple Read-Only Command

+I'll begin with `pvmlab vm list`.

 - **Arrange**: In the test, I'll mock the `metadata.GetAll()` function to return a predefined list of virtual machines (e.g., `{"vm1": {...}, "vm2": {...}}`).
 - **Act**: I'll use the test helper to execute the command with the arguments `["vm", "list"]`.
 - **Assert**: I'll check that the command returned no error and that the captured output string contains the names of the mocked VMs ("vm1" and "vm2").

-  4.**Test a Command with Flags and Side Effects**: Next, I'll tackle a more complex command like `pvmlab vm create`.
+### Test a Command with Flags and Side Effects

+Next, I'll tackle a more complex command like `pvmlab vm create`.

 - **Arrange**: I will mock all the functions this command depends on, such as `metadata.Save`, `cloudinit.CreateISO`, and `runner.Run`.
 - **Act (Success)**: I'll execute the command with valid flags, e.g., `["vm", "create", "--name", "my-test-vm"]`.